Testosterone: Females

 Androgens may modulate the physiology of vaginal tissue and contribute to female genital sexual arousal.
 Women's level of testosterone is higher when measured pre-intercourse vs. pre-cuddling, as well as post-intercourse vs. post-cuddling.
 There is a time lag effect when testosterone is administered, on genital arousal in women.
 In addition, a continuous increase in vaginal sexual arousal may result in higher genital sensations and sexual appetitive behaviors.

-When females have a higher baseline level of testosterone, they have higher increases in sexual arousal levels but smaller increases in testosterone, indicating a ceiling effect on testosterone levels in females.
-Sexual thoughts also change the level of testosterone but not the level of cortisol in the female body, and hormonal contraceptives may affect the variation in testosterone response to sexual thoughts.

 Testosterone may prove to be an effective treatment in female sexual arousal disorders, and is available as a dermal patch.
 There is no FDA-approved androgen preparation for the treatment of androgen insufficiency; however, it has been used as an off-label use to treat low libido and sexual dysfunction in older women.
 Testosterone may be a treatment for postmenopausal women as long as they are effectively estrogenized.

 Romantic relationships

 Falling in love has been linked with decreases in men's testosterone levels while mixed changes are reported for women's testosterone levels.
 There has been speculation that these changes in testosterone result in the temporary reduction of differences in behavior between the sexes.
 However, the testosterone changes observed do not seem to be maintained as relationships develop over time.

 Men who produce less testosterone are more likely to be in a relationship or married, and men who produce more testosterone are more likely to divorce.
 Marriage or commitment could cause a decrease in testosterone levels.
 Single men who have not had relationship experience have lower testosterone levels than single men with experience.
 It is suggested that these single men with prior experience are in a more competitive state than their non-experienced counterparts.
-Married men who engage in bond-maintenance activities such as spending the day with their spouse and/or child have no different testosterone levels compared to times when they do not engage in such activities.
-Collectively, these results suggest that the presence of competitive activities rather than bond-maintenance activities are more relevant to changes in testosterone levels.
+Married men who engage in bond-maintenance activities such as spending the day with their spouse or child have no different testosterone levels compared to times when they do not engage in such activities.
+Collectively, these results suggest that the presence of competitive activities rather than bond-maintenance activities is more relevant to changes in testosterone levels.